openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzerror(): Promise&lt;GzErrorOutputInfo&gt;

-Error message of the last error that occurred on the file.
+Describes the last error message that reported for the file.
+This API uses a promise to return the result.
+The result state and the last state message are returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.